-Weekend warm up to ‘sabotage’ frigid temps, forecast says
+Weekend warmup to ‘sabotage’ frigid temps, forecast says

 “There may be some snow starting in the area around Saturday afternoon before it transitions into rainfall,” Mercer said.
 “But it doesn’t look like it’s going to be a major event.”

-Until then, residents of metro Seattle should expect overnight and morning temperatures as low as 20 degrees, and daytime highs in the mid-30s.
+Until then, residents of the Seattle area can expect overnight and morning temperatures as low as 20 degrees, and daytime highs in the mid-30s.

 Most Read Stories